mikeguardiola/osticket-prereqs/README.md

 </p>
 <p>
-After you set up your Resource Group, you will now set up a Virtual Machine in Azure.
+After you set up your Resource Group, you will need to set up a Virtual Machine in Azure.
 Within the search bar, type "Virtual Machine" and select it.
 Go through the proper steps of setting up a Virtual Machine, as outlined in previous tutorials.
 </p>
 <br />